Buyer's Guides

 As previously mentioned, the area you plan on surveilling should play a big part in the kind of camera you end up buying.
 Darker areas of your property like the sides of your house or your backyard probably wouldn’t be nearly as well-lit as, say, your front porch.

 For places like this, it’s critical that you choose a model that features great night vision properties so that your footage comes out clear even without a nearby light source.
-The TP-Link Tapo, for example, has an effective night vision range of 30 meters, making it perfect for bigger yards that other models might struggle to monitor.

 Motion Activation